 A pass in ordinary level maths is essential for entry to the majority of courses.
-The 5,000 students who fail to secure a grade D in ordinary level are in a particularly difficult situation.
-A further 5,000 students each year now choose foundation level maths, and there is a growing number of colleges and courses that offer places to students who secure a minimum of a grade A or B in maths at this level.
-Whatever you do over the next two years, don’t neglect your studies in this subject.
+The number of students now choosing foundation level maths is increasing every year and there is a growing number of colleges and courses that offer places to students who secure a minimum of a grade A or B in maths at this level.
+Use the 'Accepts Foundation Level Maths' filter in our CAO CourseFinder here to search relevant courses.

 Do your research –Talk to teachers about the subjects you are considering.
 Many subjects are very different from their Junior Cert equivalent so make sure the course is what you imagined it to be.
 Talk to students who are currently in 5thand 6thyear about the subjects they are taking to get an idea of the topics covered and the workload involved.
 Browse through the Leaving Cert textbooks to gain a greater insight into the courses.

 Be independent; well meaning parents may try to make the decision for their sons and daughters but ultimately this is your Leaving Cert and you should take responsibility for the decision.
 Try not to be overly influenced by your friends, choose the subjects you want to do and not the subjects all your friends are doing.